Vyral/jeff-riber/_posts/2022-04-14-an-update-on-the-jacksonville-market.md

 2:00 — The impact of the Federal Reserve flooding the market with trillions of dollars in 2020

-4:20 — The big gap between Jacksonville’s housing prices, income growth, and inflation
+4:20 — [The big gap between Jacksonville’s housing prices, income growth, and inflation](https://www.bizjournals.com/jacksonville/news/2022/04/04/data-big-gap-between-jax-housing-prices-income-g.html){: target="_blank" rel="noopener"}

 5:27 — What can you do about changing home affordability?